 Weather: From September to November, the dirt road becomes a mud road because of the rain.
 Avoid going there during this period.

 Where to stay: In Cabo de la Vela and Punta Gallinas, you will sleep in hammocks most of the time.
-You won’t find them on the internet.
+You won’t find many of them on the internet.
+Before starting your adventure, relax in a cute bungalow by the beach.
+They are close to Dibulla.

 Our best Guajira tips: